ACL Tear & Injury: Symptoms & Recovery - SPARSH Hospital

 What Causes an ACL Tear?

 ACL injuries typically occur due to excessive strain on the ligament.
+ACL tears happen when your knee moves or twists more than it naturally can.
 The most common causes include:

 1. Sudden Direction Changes